andstor/peft-unit-test-generation-replication-package/README.md

 4. Fix the generated data using the `fix_data.ipynb` notebook.
 5. Calculate the CodeBLEU scores using the `calc_similarity.ipynb` notebook.
 6. Execute tests and collect quality metrics data by following instructions for running evaluation of the `methods2test_runnable` dataset and the `humaneval-x` dataset.
 See the respective `README.md` files for details.
-7. Calculate the statistics of the passing rate and coverage results using the `calc_execution_metrics.ipynb` notebook.
+7. Calculate the statistics of the passing rate, coverage, and mutation score results using the `calc_execution_metrics.ipynb` notebook.
 8. Analyze the data and generate the figures using the `plots.ipynb` notebook.
 9. Analyze the data and generate tables by running the `tables.ipynb` notebook.